All Episodes

 I agree.

-You know I can take a mistake I can't take a really stupid mistake.
+I can't take a really stupid mistake.

-Um anyway back to our phones as we say hi to MJ is in Fort Lauderdale.
+Anyway, back to our phones as we say hi to MJ is in Fort Lauderdale.

 MJ, how are you?

-Maybe maybe he would son will be home having Thanksgiving with his family because of Trump.
+Son will be home having Thanksgiving with his family because of Trump.

-What part does he not understand that?
+I don't know what part does he not understand that.

-And the president did the right thing and the president call the president asked for a favor and he got these young men home where they belong and they did something stupid but it's not worth five years in jail.
+And the president asked for a favor, and he got these young men home where they belong, and they did something stupid, but it's not worth five years in jail.

 It's like a death penalty for them.

-Of course things are different.
+Of course, things are different.

-I mean you know this is not political and it shouldn't be political thanks MJ good to hear your voice.
+I mean, you know, this is not political, and it shouldn't be political.

 What's going on?

-You got two houses.
+You've got two houses.

 So the House has done infinitely better than the Senate.